Fare Card & Token Vending Machine

 PROJECT GOAL

-Reduce checkout lines, simplify and speed up the process of purchase tokens and rides with fare cards
+Reduce checkout lines, simplify, and speed up the process of purchasing tokens and fare card rides.

 CHALLENGES